Pension protesters target Paris bistro favoured by Macron | Politics

 'WITHDRAW THE REFORM' Union leaders and protesters said the only way out of the crisis was for the legislation to be scrapped, an option which the government has repeatedly rejected.

 "There is no other solution than withdrawing the reform," the new leader of the hardline CGT union, Sophie Binet, said at the start of the Paris rally.
-The number of people striking in schools and disruption to train traffic was down on Thursday from a week earlier.
+Strike participation on the trains and in schools was down on Thursday.
 On the streets, the hardline CGT said about 400,000 people joined the protest in Paris, down from 450,000 the week before.
-The interior ministry said 57,000 people attended in Paris, down sharply from the 93,000 reported a week earlier.
+The police estimated 57,000, according to a source, sharply down on the 93,000 reported a week earlier.

-Nationwide, 570,000 people marched against the reform on Thursday, down from 740,000 a week earlier.
-The numbers could bring some hope to officials who say they believe the rallies may be losing steam.

-Laurent Berger, the leader of the moderate CFDT union told France 5 television that the figures were hefty for an eleventh day of protests.
-"The real issue is that there is widespread resentment and social anger," Berger said, adding he condemned the violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)